-The Section of Reproductive Endocrinology and Infertility at the University of Chicago, under the leadership of Dr. Alberuni Zamah, treats individuals with infertility and other reproductive medicine needs.
+The Section of Reproductive Endocrinology and Infertility at the University of Chicago, under the leadership of Dr. Alberuni Musa Zamah, treats individuals with infertility and other reproductive health needs.

 "It is a tremendous privilege and honor to be able to help patients build their families.
-Dr. Amanda Adeleye, Dr. Dana McQueen, and I believe that one of our key roles as infertility specialists is patient education.
-We want to empower patients so they feel confident in choosing the family-building options that are best for their situation.
+Dr. Amanda Adeleye and I believe that one of our key roles as infertility specialists is patient education.
+We want to empower patients, so they feel confident in choosing the family-building options that are best for their situation.
 I am proud to say that the University of Chicago Center for Reproductive Medicine and Fertility offers state of the art fertility treatments in a compassionate, patient-oriented setting." - Dr. Zamah

 We are committed to the philosophy that everybody who wants to build a family should be able to do so – when they are ready to do so.
 We have extensive experience with same-sex couples and understand the fertility options available for them.
-We offer both IVF and intrauterine insemination to support LGBTQIA family building and work with third-party reproduction services for egg and sperm donors or gestational carriers.
+We offer both IVF and intrauterine insemination to support LGBTQ+ family building and work with third-party reproduction services for egg and sperm donors or gestational carriers.
 For individuals or couples who choose to delay family building, we offer banking of sperm, eggs, and embryos.
-Dr. Adeleye has specialized training and is an expert in helping LGBTQIA couples conceive and provides fertility-preserving services for transgender and gender non-conforming individuals through the University of Chicago Transgender Clinic for Affirmation and Reproductive Equity (CARE).
+Dr. Adeleye is an expert in helping LGBTQ+ couples conceive and provides fertility-preserving services for transgender and gender non-conforming individuals through the University of Chicago Medicine Transgender Clinic for Affirmation and Reproductive Equity (CARE).

 Some fertility problems are best treated by surgical interventions.
-Patients with uterine fibroids or uterine abnormalities such as a uterine septum, scar tissue in the uterus, uterine polyps; as well as endometriosis, ovarian cysts, or abnormal fallopian tubes may benefit from surgery to improve their chances of becoming pregnant.
 Our team works closely with our board-certified colleagues in Gynecology and Minimally Invasive Surgery to deliver the best care while using the least invasive techniques available.
-Dr. Shari Snow, Dr. Sandra Laveaux, and Dr. Laura Douglass have advanced training in minimally invasive gynecologic surgical techniques and work closely with our fertility group to offer surgical treatments for fibroids, endometriosis, and tubal disease.
-In addition, Dr. Douglass and her colleague Dr. Andrew Fisher are known for their expertise and success in transabdominal cerclage surgery, a procedure that prevents pregnancy loss in patients who have cervical insufficiency/weak cervix.
+Dr. Shari Snow, Dr. Sandra Laveaux, and Dr. Laura Douglass have advanced training in minimally invasive gynecologic surgical techniques and work closely with our fertility group to offer surgical treatments for fibroids through the Center for the Advanced Treatment and Research (CATeR) of Uterine Fibroids, endometriosis, uterine abnormalities such as uterine septum, uterine polyps, and fallopian tube abnormalities/tubal disease.

 Our convenient locations in South Loop, Hyde Park (DCAM), and Hinsdale allow for quick monitoring appointments during treatment.
+Dr. Raheem can see patients with male-factor related reproductive health concerns at our River East location as part of UChicago Medicine Men’s Wellness Clinic.
 We also offer ultrasound monitoring at our Orland Park office.
 Virtual appointments are available for select services.
 Please call 773-702-6642 or visit the Center for Reproductive Medicine and Fertility for more information or to schedule an appointment.